naylom/MNTimerLib/README.md

 The user is responsible to ensuring the callback is short and conforms with the restrictions of code run on an interrupt.

+Features

+The callback routine can be either a simple "void myCallback ()" function of a member function of a class ie "void myclass:myCallback()"

+Restrictions

+On the Uno board this uses Timer2 so beware this is not being used by other project code.
+On the Mkr WiFi 1010 board it uses a clock associated with the A3 pin so beware any conflicts.